OpenBB-finance/OpenBB/website/content/platform/installation.md

 ---
 title: Installation
 sidebar_position: 1
-description: The OpenBB Platform provides programmatic access to all Terminal functions.
-This layer of code allows users to build their own tools and applications on top of the existing architecture.
-Follow these steps to install on a local machine.
+description: The OpenBB Platform provides the core architecture and services to interact with data providers and extensions.
 keywords: [installation, installer, install, guide, mac, windows, linux, python, github, macos, how to, explanation, openbb, sdk, api, pip, pypi,]
 ---